Statements at the HRC

 INTERACTIVE DIALOGUE WITH THE SPECIAL RAPPORTEUR ON FREEDOM OF RELIGION OR BELIEF

-ILGA’s joint statement with Muslims for Progressive Values (MPV) statement highlighted the violence carried out in the name of religion against lesbian, gay, bisexual, transgender and intersex (LGBTI) persons that takes place in all regions.
+ILGA's joint statement with Muslims for Progressive Values (MPV) statement highlighted the violence carried out in the name of religion against lesbian, gay, bisexual, transgender and intersex (LGBTI) persons that takes place in all regions.
 States have a responsibility to take action to prevent this from occurring and religious and education curricula should be disseminated which would counter extremist narratives that incite violence in the name of religion.
-Click to read the statement or watch the video of the statement being delivered:
+Click to read the statement.

 During the 28th session, the Human Rights Council adopted the UPR reports for 14 countries including Italy, El Salvador, Gambia, Bolivia, Fiji, San Marino, Kazakhstan, Angola, Iran, Madagascar, Iraq, Slovenia, Egypt, and Bosnia and Herzegovina.
 ILGA worked with activists from El Salvador, Bolivia, and Iran to prepare and help deliver statements during the UPR adoptions at 28th session of the Human Rights Council.